cheneyveron/clover-x79-e5-2670-gtx650/README.md

 It's better to buy E5-2670 v2 C1 rather than C2 cuz VT-d is useless

-Two frequency levels using NullCPUPowerManagement.
+One frequency level at 2.6 GHz.

 ## Graphic: GTX 650